 While these previous studies consider dispersal as an isolated trait, it is now widely recognized that evolutionary changes in dispersal most often imply variations in phenotypic traits that constrain other ecological interactions (Raffard et al., 2022).
-It has been highlighted that when colonization abilities are traded against competitive abilities, coexistence of a large number of strategies is possible along this hierarchy (Tilman, 1994).
+It has been highlighted that when colonization abilities (here our measure of dispersal) are traded against competitive abilities, coexistence of a large number of strategies is possible along this hierarchy (Tilman, 1994).
 Such a trade-off could for instance occur because given a fixed quantity of energy, allocation could produce a large number of small propagules (colonizer) or few large propagules (competitor) (eg, Smith and Fretwell, 1974; Geritz et al., 1999).
 For example, the weed Crepis sancta produces small and/or large seeds.
 Small seeds have high wind dispersal due to their lightweight but low competitiveness due to low resource storage.
 In contrast, large seeds have restricted dispersal due to their weight but contain more resources (Cheptou et al., 2008).
 In social insects, dispersal and reproduction could follow from the production of many isolated queens that fly large distances and have high mortality or through the split of the colony in a few propagules that usually disperse on short distances but may be more efficient at gathering resources when founding the new colonies (Cronin et al., 2013, 2016).
-Fragmentation affects strategies along the competition-colonization trade-off in different ways.
+Habitat fragmentation affects strategies along the competition-colonization trade-off in different ways.
 First, it directly lowers the average density at the metapopulation level, thereby changing competitive pressures.
 Second, it creates isolated patches that act as a positive filter for the best dispersers.
 To our knowledge, only one study considers how this competition/colonization trade-off affects the dispersal strategies selected by fragmentation (Tilman et al., 1994).
 This study shows that in a spatially variable environment with an increase of fragmentation, the more competitive (and thus the less dispersive) strategies disappear first, so that high dispersal strategies are selected.